Management Response

 Responsible Deadline Status Comments

 Increase investment in communications on the gender impact and UN Women’s programmatic approach in crisis settings drawing on initiatives (including SPFIII-supported work) in Lebanon, oPt, Sudan, Afghanistan, Colombia, CAR and other country contexts.
-SPF Team WPS and HA 2025/12 Initiated Through a partnership between WPS-HA and Global Communications team, UN Women will scale up communications and increase the visibility of gender issues and UN Women’s programming and role in crisis prevention and response.
-Media releases, articles and human-interest stories will support communications work across the different levels of organizations facilitating visibility of UN Women’s partnership with Norway and Sweden under SPFIII.
-May 2025 - The first three months of 2025 featured lots of UN Women’s communications efforts on several major crises, with special attention to Ukraine, Myanmar, Gaza, and Sudan.
+SPF Team WPS and HA 2025/12 Initiated The first months of 2025 featured lots of UN Women’s communications efforts on several major crises, with special attention to Ukraine, Myanmar, Gaza, and Sudan.
 The latter even included a joint mission to Sudan that resulted in a significant number of publications and a focus on the impact of SPF.
 The WPSHA Community of Practice also held an interactive discussion and webinar for staff working on WPS and HA on how to communicate our knowledge and impact.
+In more recent months, UN Women has organized several media briefings on the situation of women and girls in crisis contexts, for example in Sudan, Afghanistan, Ukraine and oPt (more recently on the ceasefire in Gaza and implications/priorities for crisis affected and displaced women and girls-October 2025).
+With the recruitment of a communications specialist, increased communication is expected on the gender impacts of crises both at Geneva and global level.

 Continue sharing annual reports, briefs, evaluation reports and highlighting programme’s results with regional and country offices and relevant HQs departments including through thematic communities of practice.
-SPF Team 2025/12 Initiated May 2025 - Preparation of the donor report and corresponding summary is underway.
+SPF Team 2025/12 Completed Annual reports and annual briefs shared widely.
+Regional Director sits on the Internal Board bringing in country and regional perspectives.
+For example, in the recent Annual Meeting (October 2025), Regional Offices were represented by the ECA Regional Director reflecting on the SPF contribution to the WPP, WEE and WPS agenda.

 Recommendation: Draw on and scale-up corporate coordination and dialogue using existing coordination mechanisms to address complementarity between WPP, WPS-HA and DRR agendas, including building on emerging synergies at field level to inform UN Women’s corporate Strategic Notes and Annual Work Plans.
 Depending on the country typology and context, this could include clarifying how different technical approaches can be delivered concurrently or be better aligned and sequenced for countries emerging or at risk of from conflict or crisis.
 Mechanisms such as the crisis response situation room and task teams have been mobilized to respond to political situation, conflict and humanitarian situations in countries like Haiti, Sudan, Palestine, Lebanon, and Bangladesh, looking at the needs and priorities of women and girls affected by crises, including IDPs, refugees and those in host communities.
 This can address linkages between political work, IASC advocacy, UNSC related discussions, investment in gender analysis and data, funding for local WRO’s and networks, partnerships with national governments and other actors on policy, humanitarian planning and legal processes/aspects, investigations in HR and IHL violations, operational response through the WPHF and UN Women’s country level programming on WPS and HA.